Squeezing a fixed amount of gravitational energy to arbitrarily small scales, in $U(1)$ symmetry: INTRODUCTION

-Thus our two results here, \expnum{Theorem ??}{seqbound} and \expnum{Theorem ??}{rbthm}, differ from the previous works in two key ways.
-In terms of initial data, in our work the data display a `concentration' in \emph{one} spatial direction as well as one null direction; this is not allowed in any of the prior works that we discussed, \emph{except} (as explained) in [\refklainrod].\footnote*{The particular nature of the spatial concentration here gives rise to some restrictions that have to be imposed by virtue of the constraint equations, as we will discuss in the next subsection.} Secondly, the amplitude of the waves that we construct is {\it strictly larger\/} than that constructed in the aforementioned papers.
-As noted, \emph{in spite} of the spatial concentration we impose, the $L^2$ norm of $\chihat$ remains bounded below as $\park\to\infty$, for data where the key scaling parameter $\iota$ is chosen to equal $\frac{1}{4}$.
-We note however that our result is only derived in $U(1)$ symmetry, and this assumption is central to the entire structure of our argument.
+The foregoing comparisons can be summarized as follows.
+First, the initial data we allow display a `concentration' in a {\it spatial\/} direction as well as one null direction; this is not allowed in any of the prior works that we discussed, {\it except\/} (as explained) in \cite{klainrod}.
+Next, the (pointwise) amplitude of the initial data we allow is {\it strictly larger\/} than that constructed in any of the aforementioned papers: specifically, all of the aforementioned papers allow only initial data for which the key scaling exponent satisfies $\quiota \geq 1/2$, while our results allow for any $\quiota \geq 1/4$.
+This allows us to use initial data which, {\it in spite\/} of the additional spatial concentration, has total incoming gravitational energy which is uniformly positive.
+We note, however, that our methods only work in $U(1)$ symmetry.

-As discussed, our second theorem, \expnum{Theorem ??}{rbthm}, uses the existence result in \expnum{Theorem ??}{seqbound} for very specific incoming data.
-We believe \expnum{Theorem ??}{rbthm} gives the first example of solutions to the Einstein equations which possess a certain amount of genericity and display a concentration (in the sense described above) near a codimension-2 submanifold of the $3 + 1$-dimensional space $\inM$.
-The construction proceeds by using initial data given by a geometric optics approximate solution for the Minkowski wave equation, and using \expnum{Theorem ??}{seqbound} and the detailed structure of the system (\sioricone\ -- \sioowave) to bound the errors arising from the non-linear terms.
-See \expnum{Subsection ??}{remainbound}.